invictus2010/fixvms/firstpost.md

 Instead, it's easier to poorly support our crews, write up "operator error" as the root cause of the accident, and fire crewmembers.
 What are we doing to engineer software like VMS to help reduce operator error?
 It's 2021 and our inability to have critical software do basic things is unacceptable.

 ## What's Next?
 Have other terrible experiences with submarine software?
-Join me on the "Dolphins Against Bad Software" Discord or leave a comment in the forums.
+Send me a [note](mailto:jeffrey.withington@gmail.com) or leave a comment in the [forums](https://github.com/invictus2010/fixvms/issues).

 _The views expressed are those of the author and do not reflect the official policy or position of the US Navy, Department of Defense or the US Government_